a2z2k26/bumba-voice/docs/archive/final-reports/FINAL_ACHIEVEMENT_REPORT.md

 ## 🏁 Conclusion

-The CHATTA Voice System has successfully achieved **100% operability** with an **A+ grade** through systematic optimization across 50 focused sprints.
+The Bumba Voice Voice System has successfully achieved **100% operability** with an **A+ grade** through systematic optimization across 50 focused sprints.
 The system is now:

 1. **Fully Functional** - All features working perfectly
 2. **Highly Optimized** - Exceeding all performance targets